 For all you fluent English speakers out there, don’t you think it’s interesting that “the Kronecker pairing on the homology and cohomology of a space should be thought of as an analogue (in fact it is a generalization) of integrating a differential n-form along an n-dimensional submanifold?”

-The above examples don’t mean that there are no standards, or that there is nothing to gain from study – there is always room for improvement.
-But they do show that one’s use of language changes and matures, it fades or grows, and the lines aren’t as hard as they may seem.
+The above examples don’t mean that there are no language standards, or that there is nothing to gain from regular study.
+But they do show that one’s use of language changes and matures, it fades and grows, and the lines aren’t as strict as they may seem.
 The difference between beginner and advanced becomes much less clear once a language is used in the real world.

 As a last example, let’s compare a graduate student who can read complicated mathematical texts in Arabic, but doesn’t know the word for grocery store, with a traveller who has learned Arabic on the fly — colloquially and imperfectly — but who can navigate the bus system in Morocco with ease.
 In your opinion, which of these two is more fluent?